Childbirth Center

 San Juan Regional Medical Center is committed to providing the support services and education expecting parents need to make sure their baby gets the best start in life.
 We offer a series of complimentary Childbirth Preparation classes that cover a range of topics important for expecting mothers and their families.

 Labor and Pain Management: This is a single class that covers one of the most feared aspects of having a baby – the pain associated with labor and delivery.
-This class can be taken as a stand alone or in conjunction with any of our other childbirth education classes.
-Register for the March 29 class.
+Register for the March 8 or March 22 class

 Meet Our Educator